 Thanks to Ubuntu Touch’s emphasis on web apps, you’re getting a pretty solid mobile experience in theory if you install this OS on your phone.
 Sailfish OS’ native apps leave much to be desired on the other hand, but it allows users to install some Android apps on specific devices.
 For what it’s worth, Sailfish OS 4 offers an Android compatibility layer based on Android 9.
 It’s not the latest version but it should run plenty of apps, although it’s unclear whether Sailfish OS 4 is available on the PinePhone yet.

 Other than that, app options are limited with the other offerings.
 If you are thinking about purchasing this device, expect to make some sacrifices as far as mobile app selection is concerned.

 What is the PinePhone’s launch date, price, and availability?

 Interestingly, you can already pick up some PinePhone accessories right now.
-Pine64’s website already lists a few basic phone cases and a USB-C charging cable alongside some spare parts.
-All of the replacement parts like the motherboard, frame, and battery are currently out of stock, but the cases and charging cable are available for purchase.
+Pine64’s website already lists a few basic phone cases and a USB-C charging cable alongside some spare parts (e.g. motherboards, camera modules, batteries).

 I don’t know about you, but I am pumped about this device.
 The idea of a completely open-source smartphone that is designed to be tinkered with excites me like none other.